Critic of Graupner MC12

 .
 Left stick : power rise from bottom to top

-Left stick lateral move open right or left chambers.
+Left stick lateral move open right or left front chambers.
 This is without interest, but is a side effect of the given programming.

 .
 Right stick : control rudders.